sematext/docs/docs/logs/faq.md

 field "size", but can have non-numeric values, this will cause issues.

-Thus, either keep logs of different structures in separate logging app or make sure there are no conflicting fields.
+Thus, either keep logs of different structures in separate logging App or make sure there are no conflicting fields.

 ### My data structure changed, can I reindex my data automatically?